 Use the tabs below to find guidance and resources for SCC grants, contracts, and financial information.

-Sarah Groth joined the Conservation Commission in January 2015.
-Sarah brings over 20 years of financial experience in the public and private sectors.
+Sarah joined the Conservation Commission in January 2015.
+Sarah is the agency’s Fiscal Manager and is responsible for all fiscal and budget matters at the Conservation Commission.
+Sarah brings over 20years of financial experience in the public and private sectors.
 Prior to being hired on at the Commission, Sarah was a Fiscal Analyst for the Department of Enterprise Services, Small Agency Client Services division.

 The State Auditor’s Office (SAO) is required by state law (RCW 43.09.200) to prescribe uniform budgeting, accounting, and reporting systems that local governments must follow.
 The prescribed reporting requirements prepared by SAO are available in the GAAP and Cash-Basis Budgeting, Accounting, and Reporting System>(BARS) manuals.
 These manuals give local governments the standardized chart of accounts they must use to report their revenues, expenditures and expenses to the State Auditor’s Office every year.